 Accelerated and Enriched Curriculum (AEC) Services at the Elementary Level

-Identified AEC students at grades 4 and 5 participate in a replacement mathematics program using a two year accelerated curriculum, CMP 3, which is a middle school math program aligned with the New Illinois Standards Incorporating the Common Core.
+Identified AEC students at grades 4 and 5 participate in a replacement mathematics program using a two year accelerated curriculum, CMP 3, which is a middle school math program aligned with the Common Core.
 This means, fourth graders will complete sixth grade math, and fifth graders complete seventh grade math.
 This is a very rigorous math program which progresses at a faster pace than instruction in a typical elementary classroom.
 Students participating in the program also demonstrate computational fluency across the operations and apply their fact knowledge to traditional and non-traditional algorithms.

 Accelerated and Gifted Services at the Middle School Level